form-js/forms.js/docs/v1/form.md

 #### Class Constructor

-The Form class is instantiated with two parameters: `parentId` and `options`.
+The Form class is instantiated with two parameters: `parent` (id or HTMLElement) and `options`.

--   `parentId: string` - The ID of the parent HTML element where the form will be mounted.
+-   `parent: HTMLElement | string` - The parent HTML element where the form will be mounted or element ID string.
 -   `options: FormOptions` - Configuration options for the form.

 #### Options